 Benefits and Accountability for Work Contributions

-Template: Benefits and Accountability for Work Contributions
+Agreements About Benefits and Accountability for Work Contributions

 Regular Work Assignments

 The previous section covered work accountability agreements from a macro perspective.
 This section is about the day-to-day scheduling.
 If you have a system that works brilliantly and want us to help spread the word, drop us a note.
 We would love to include more trial-and-error tested approaches so intentional communities can level up more quickly.
+Here are our guidelines for writing up your group’s agreements:

-Template: Regular Work Assignments
+Agreements About Regular Work Assignments

 Food and Health

-Template: Food and Health Agreements
+Agreements About Food and Health Practices

 General Use of Common Spaces